Flunt1k/face-api-authorization/README.md

-# face-api-chat
+# Chat with a login via face-api
-chat with login via face api
+## chat on websockets and with a login via a face api.